jvierine/ihatewordle/README.md

 There . means unknown letter, capitalized character means green letter, and lower case character means yellow letter.
 Letters not in word are specified with the -n option.
 The wordle hints are separated using a comma.

+The dictionary can be specified by the user, but I am using a dictionary (words_left.txt) that I got from the Wordle javascript source code (with past words removed).

-Note that the dictionary has more words than NY Times uses, some of them nonsensical.
+There are also two other dictionaries that have more words than NY Times uses, some of them nonsensical.
+This is in case you want to play some of the Wordle clones out there.
 One should manually check the words and pick ones that are sane wordle words.
+These are in wordle.txt and linux_dict.txt.